Suggested links

 If you feel groggy the next morning after taking Ambien, the FDA warns that you should NOT operate a vehicle or perform any dangerous activity until you are fully awake.

-According to the US Food and Drug Administration (FDA), prescription Ambien is fast-acting and should only be taken before bed.
+According to the US Food and Drug Administration (FDA), prescription Ambien is fast-acting and should only be taken right before bed.
 In addition, the FDA reports possible serious side effects, including abnormal behavior or thinking.

 The most commonly reported activities are: